Graft Price Tops $0.0002 on Major Exchanges (GRFT)

 According to CryptoCompare, “A first global, open sourced, payment gateway blockchain network designed for Point-of-Sale.
 The Graft Blockchain is powered by the Graft token (GRF).
 The GRF token will enable purchasers to transact and operate services on the Graft platform when it is launched.
 GRF is required for participation in Graft network activities.
 About Graft ICO: https://www.youtube.com/watch?v=u0idMKBtsPk&t=49sProduct Review: https://www.youtube.com/watch?v=Os24I_y9bCE “

-It is usually not possible to buy alternative cryptocurrencies such as Graft directly using U.S. dollars.
-Investors seeking to acquire Graft should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Graft using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Graft directly using US dollars.
+Investors seeking to acquire Graft should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Graft using one of the exchanges listed above.

 Receive News & Updates for Graft Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Graft and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.